-How to Create a Beautiful Thanksgiving Tablescape
+How to Create a Beautiful and Easy Thanksgiving Tablescape

 “Gathering around the table over a shared meal is an art form.
 Just like each instrument comes together to form an orchestra, so does each individual come to the table to contribute their own tune.”